SearchWP Blog

 Step 2: Customize the List of Post Attributes

+Here you can create, manage, and customize your search engines.
 At the moment, there is only the Default search engine that SearchWP automatically creates after the installation.

 Plus, SearchWP allows you to have multiple search engines and link them to individual search forms placed on your site.
+Thanks to that, you can create custom search fields with unique settings to meet your business needs.

 To make WordPress search by post tags only, you’ll first need to make it consider them when performing a search.

-Here you can manage post attributes and taxonomies that WordPress considers when performing a search.
+A new popup window will now open, where you can manage post attributes and taxonomies that WordPress considers when performing a search.

-The next step is deactivating standard post attributes, such as Title, Content, Slug, and Excerpt, to make WordPress ignore them when looking for matches.
+The next step is deactivating standard post attributes, such as Title, Content, Slug, Author, and Excerpt, to make WordPress ignore them when looking for matches.

 When you’re finished managing your attributes and taxonomies, press Done to save your changes.

+That’s it.
+Your visitors can search for posts only by the tags.
 Let’s test your new search to make sure everything works as it should.

 Step 3: Test Your New Search